the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 # The Schema "Gatekeeper" Validation Middleware

-Although you usually will build some fault tolerance into your components, on some level they expect to deal with data that has the right structure, and which contains the expected type of information (strings, booleans, dates, etc).
+Although you usually will build some fault tolerance into your components, on some level they expect to deal with data that has a particular structure, and which contains the expected type of information (strings, booleans, dates, etc).
+Although it cannot confirm whether data supplied by an end user is accurate or meaningful, [the JSON Schema validation component](validator.md) provided by this package can at least verify whether the supplied data is "valid", i.e. that it matches the rules outlined in a particular JSON Schema.

-The `gpii.schema.validationMiddleware` component provided with this package rejects invalid payloads, which allows your server-side components to safely assume they will only receive JSON data in the correct format.
-The component doesn't know anything about how you intend to use the data.
+The `gpii.schema.validationMiddleware` component provided with this package validates all incoming requests, and rejects invalid payloads.
+This allows your server-side components to at least assume they will only receive JSON data that is valid according to the supplied schema.
+The "gatekeeper" doesn't know anything about how you intend to use the data.
 It only examines the payload and steps in if the payload is not valid according to the configured JSON Schema.

 The base middleware is intended to be used with a `gpii.express` or `gpii.express.router` instance.
 The `gpii.schema.validationMiddleware.requestAware.router` wrapper is provided as a convenient starting point.
 With that router,